 The medium literally is the message in Pacific Command operations, as network situational awareness may be the determining factor in the success of future operations.
 Adm.
 Robert F. Willard, USN, commander of the U.S. Pacific Command, warned that U.S. military capabilities in this area are strongly lacking.
 "In command and control, you can't control what you can't see, and you must be able to control everything in these domains," Adm.
 Willard said.
 Speaking at TechNet Asia-Pacific 2010, Adm.
 Willard related that recent Pacific rim exercises illustrated the problem.
 The cyber element was set up weeks in advance, and it was supported to an unprecedented level by personnel from the newly established U.S.

 Policy and governance remain the biggest hurdles to interoperability among military services and their various allies and partners according to the joint/coalition panel held this morning at LandWarNet.
 Representatives from the British Armed Forces, U.S. Marine Corps, the Defense Information Systems Agency (DISA) and the Office of the Secretary of Defense sat on a panel moderated by a U.S. Navy admiral from the joint staff to discuss the issues inherent in information sharing in coalition and disaster response missions.
-Throughout the discussion, panelists made jokes to amuse and engage the audience, but their message was deadly serious-information must be delivered to warfighters at the tactical edge so they can successfully, safely carry out their missions.

 The feel and focus of LandWarNet took on a slightly different feel this afternoon as retired IBM Chief Executive Officer Louis V. Gerstner took the stage to discuss institutional transformation.
 Rather than address military-specific needs, Gerstner explained how he worked to turn around IBM by changing the entire culture of the organization.
 He told listeners to take the lessons he imparted and apply them as appropriate to military needs.
 According to Gerstner, at some point successful organizations will face a time when outside influences demand a complete institutional transformation.
 Unfortunately, many will not be able to make the necessary adjustments and will ultimately fail.

 The U.S. Defense Department must secure the cyber domain to protect and defend its own information and U.S. citizens, Gen. Keith B. Alexander, USA, commander of U.S. Cyber Command said today during the opening address of LandWarNet 2010.
 Gen. Alexander also serves as the director of the National Security Agency.
 "Every link and system has vulnerabilities that we have to defend," he stated.
 Gen. Alexander organized his speech by comparing warfare in the past with the movie WarGames and cyberwarfare to the movie The Matrix.
 In the former movie, as in nuclear warfare, there is no good engagement option because of assured mutual destruction.